PriyanujBoruah/Langchain-Multi-Role-Chatbot/README.md

 ---

-## **Future Enhancements**

-1. **Persistent Storage**:
-   - Save chat history and custom characters to a database for long-term storage.

-2. **Multi-User Support**:
-   - Add user authentication and separate chat histories for each user.

-3. **Advanced Character Customization**:
-   - Allow users to upload character avatars or customize voice responses.

-4. **Integration with External APIs**:
-   - Add features like weather updates, news summaries, or trivia games.

----

 ## **Conclusion**

 The **Character Chatbot** is a versatile and interactive application that leverages modern AI and web technologies to provide a unique conversational experience.
 With its modular design and extensible architecture, it can be easily customized and expanded for various use cases.